German-Israeli Future Forum Foundation

-The German-Israeli Future Forum Foundation (German: Stiftung Deutsch-Israelisches Zukunftsforum DIZF, Hebrew: קרן פורום העתיד גרמניה-ישראל) is a charitable foundation based in Berlin.
+The German-Israeli Future Forum Foundation (Stiftung Deutsch-Israelisches Zukunftsforum, DIZF; קרן פורום העתיד גרמניה-ישראל) is a charitable foundation based in Berlin.
 It was founded in 2007 by the Federal Republic of Germany and the State of Israel.
 It acts as a funding body and is directly involved in project implementation.
 The principal goal of the foundation is to promote German-Israeli cooperation.
 In the long term, this aim is realized chiefly through the following programs: project funding, the German-Israeli Future Network, the Sylke Tempel Fellowship and the Shimon Peres Prize.

 History

 The concept for the Foundation was developed by the President of the Federal Republic of Germany and the President of the State of Israel to mark the 40th anniversary of the establishment of diplomatic relations between the two countries.
 The DIZF was officially founded in December 2007 and began its work in February 2009.
 The Foundation aims to promote contact between young people from Israel and Germany, and to support them in working together to forge a shared future based on democracy, freedom and tolerance as core values.
 The goal here is to encourage young specialists and managers aged 18–45 in particular to become involved in shaping German-Israeli relations.

 The founding executive director was the former Ambassador Dr. Albert Spiegel.
 From 2009 to 2016, the Foundation was headed By Dr. Andreas Eberhardt.
 He was succeeded in April 2016 by Dr. Tamara Or, who has been executive director of the Foundation since that time.
 The work of the Foundation has also changed over the course of the years.
 While initially the main focus was on funding German-Israeli projects and language courses, today, the Foundation has diversified its activities and plays a more active and direct role in project work.